awsdocs/aws-lambda-developer-guide/doc_source/java-invocation-options.md

 1. AWS Lambda continuously polls the stream, and invokes the Lambda function when the service detects new records on the stream\.
 AWS Lambda knows which stream to poll and which Lambda function to invoke based on the event source mapping you create in AWS Lambda\.

 1. Assuming the attached permission policy, which allows AWS Lambda to poll the stream, is verified, AWS Lambda then executes the Lambda function\.
 For more information on permissions policies, see [Authentication and Access Control for AWS Lambda](lambda-auth-and-access-control.md)
-The example uses an Kinesis stream but the same applies when working with a DynamoDB stream\.
+The example uses a Kinesis stream but the same applies when working with a DynamoDB stream\.

 ### Event Source Mapping for Custom Applications<a name="custom-app-event-source-mapping"></a>